 WP – Withdrawn Passing: Indicates a student has successfully petitioned to withdraw from a course after the official deadline and was making satisfactory progress at the time.

 WF – Withdrawn Failing: Indicates a student has successfully petitioned to withdraw from a course after the official deadline and was not making satisfactory progress at the time.

 D Grades: Courses completed with grades of “D” may be applied toward upper-level graduation requirements, i.e., 60 semester hours.
 However, a course completed with a “D” grade normally will not be applicable toward major requirements.

 11.5 Midterm Grades Report

-grade of “S” or “U” on the Faculty Mid-Term Grade Worksheet in Faculty Self
+All students are eligible to receive mid-term grades.
+Faculty will need to indicate either satisfactory or unsatisfactory progress by assigning a grade of “S” or “U” on the Faculty Mid-Term Grade Worksheet in Faculty Self

 Faculty will need to establish the threshold for unsatisfactory and it is recommended that they include that threshold in the syllabus.